E-Fumi/PharmaDataMining/README.md

 ### The Data

 The cleaned and augmented dataset lists the properties of over 40,000 bioactive compounds.
-Besides name and chemical formula, which are not relevant for the statistical analysis, each compound has 10 or 11 entries which do play a role; 9 of these quantify properties that define the chemical space that the molecules occupy.<br/>
+Besides name and chemical formula, which are not relevant for the statistical analysis, each compound has 10 or 11 entries which do play a role; 9 of these quantify properties that describe the chemical properties of these molecules.<br/>

 #### Size